vovkos/jancy/doc/language/rst/literals.rst

 	char a [] = "hello world";

-The second kind is the hex literal.
+The second kind is the binary literal.
 This kind of literals allows for a nice and clean way of defining in-program const binary data blocks (i.e. icons, public keys etc) Just like C-literals, hex literals define a statically allocated const char array.

 .. code-block:: jnc